sudhirv1/CollegeDatabase/README.md

 # CollegeDatabase
-Java Maven Project created to practice interfacing with mySQL using Java packages
+Java Maven Project created to practice interfacing with a mySQL DB using Java packages